arvidn/libtorrent/branches/encryption/docs/building.rst

 .. _`BTG project`: http://www.peerweb.nl/gentoo/net-libs/rblibtorrent/

-building from cvs
+building from svn
 -----------------

-To build libtorrent from cvs you need to check out the libtorrent sources from sourceforge and also check out the asio sources from its sourceforge cvs.
+To build libtorrent from svn you need to check out the libtorrent sources from sourceforge and also check out the asio sources from its sourceforge cvs.
 If you downloaded a release tarball, you can skip this section.